nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 -rw-rw-r-- 1 lkemp lkemp 479K Nov 20 18:46 NA24631_2_fastqc.zip
 ```

-What happens if we try a dryrun or run now?
+What happens if we try a dryrun or full run now?

 ```bash
 snakemake -n --cores 8